-Under the leadership of CIO Josh Spence, the Office of Technology has achieved a number of initiatives which align with the state's technology strategic goals of digital government, technology optimization, enterprise services, and cybersecurity.
-Some of the recent achievements include the modernization of legacy platforms improving the state's cyber posture.
-The implementation of multiple strategic sourcing contracts enabling cost-savings and increased flexibility and speed.
-WVOT has led efforts to establish an enterprise architecture policy and standards, coupled with building an application portfolio of technology investments.
+In July 2023, CIO Josh Spence resigned from his position and Heather Abbott was appointed as CIO.
+Throughout the year, under the leadership of CIO Josh Spence and now Heather Abbott, the Office of Technology has achieved a number of initiatives which align with the state's technology strategic goals of digital government, technology optimization, enterprise services, and cybersecurity.
+Some of these achievements include the continued modernization of legacy platforms improving the state's cyber posture.
+WVOT continues to lead efforts to establish an enterprise architecture policy and standards, coupled with building an application portfolio of technology investments.
 Both efforts serve to provide improved insights and ability of the state to strategically manage technology investments.
-Through the utilization of the one-time improvement supplement provided by the Legislature in 2022, WVOT has produced the first-ever technology financial report.
-Lastly, the agency has embarked on a technology service rates overhaul project.
-To date WVOT has begun the service rates and bill review designed to ensure service rates are properly cost-managed and the agency can provide detailed financial reporting.
+Through the utilization of the one-time improvement supplement provided by the Legislature in 2022, WVOT has better defined its services as well as has a more clear understanding of costs and adequate rates necessary to establish a true budget.
+To complement this, we have recently installed and started using our new Financial Management System, which will make billing easier internally as well as more transparent and understandable by the customers we support.
+Additionally, WVOT began offering records storage services at the State Records Center in March 2023.